krzysu/flot.tooltip/README.md

 -   `defaultTheme` : plugin have default theme build-in but here you can switch it off and adjust look of tip styling `#flotTip` (or whatever you set the id option to) in your CSS
 -   `lines.track` : whether or not to have a tooltip on hover for lines between points
 -   `lines.threshold` : the data-based threshold for the maximum distance from the line to show the tooltip
--   `onHover` : callback that allows you i.e. change color of the border of the tooltip according to the currently hovered serie
+-   `onHover` : callback that allows you i.e. change color of the border of the tooltip according to the currently hovered series
+-   `$compat` : whether or not to use compatibility mode - set this to true if you are using jQuery <1.2.6

 ## Supported plugins